Search

 Close this search box.

-Getting Stressed by AP Classes Already This year?
+Stressed by AP Classes?
 A Few Tips to Help!

-We’re only approaching the third month of school, but for many, it already feels like crunch time.
-For Honors and AP students especially, the first couple of tests can be a big wake-up call and a reminder of the difficulty level of AP classes and the expectations of honors and AP level teachers.
+If you’re experiencing AP stress already– we know you’re not the only one.
+For Honors and AP students especially, the first couple of tests can be a big wake-up call and a reminder of the difficulty level of AP classes and the expectations of honors and AP-level teachers.
+But you don’t have to be stressed by AP classes– at least not yet!

 Don’t lose hope though!
-While a rough first quarter can feel defeating, there is plenty of time to turn things around and succeed in a tough class, both for your first semester or trimester grade and down the line for your final or AP Exam.
+While a rough first quarter can feel defeating, there’s plenty of time to turn things around in a tough class!
+Both for your first semester or trimester grade and down the line for your final or AP Exam.
 Here are three important steps you can take to improve your grade in a challenging course:

 Read Ahead Before Class

-Now I know your initial reaction may be, “Yeah right – if I had time to read ahead and do more homework, then I’d already be doing well in the class!”
-Hear me out though… It took me a long time to learn this lesson, but when I finally did, it not only helped me succeed in class, it was also a time-saver in the end.
+Now I know your initial reaction may be, “Yeah right – if I had time to read ahead and do more homework, then I’d already be doing well in the class!
+Not to mention, I’m already so stressed by AP classes to bother!”
+Hear me out though… It took me a long time to learn this lesson, but when I finally did.
+It not only helped me succeed in class, but it was also a time-saver in the end.

 For any class, whether it’s History, Science, or Math, reading the chapters ahead of the discussion on those chapters gives you a huge advantage.
-While the material may be unfamiliar when you first read it, you’ll come to class armed with the basics of what will be discussed that day.
+While the material may be unfamiliar at first read, you’ll come to class armed with the basics of what will be discussed that day.
 You’ll be ready to ask the right questions about the content that was hard to understand.
 I distinctly remember this method changing the game for me in PreCalc in 11th grade.
 Instead of coming to class and being completely lost and confused during the lecture, I started reading the section ahead of time and was completely lost and confused at home.
-BUT, the next day when the teacher explained the concepts in class and demonstrated sample problems, I could usually grasp everything, largely because I had some familiarity with the material after reading it ahead of time.
+But, the next day, when the teacher explained the concepts in class and demonstrated sample problems.
+I could usually grasp everything, largely because I had some familiarity with the material after reading it ahead of time.

 I concede that implementing this strategy will take an upfront investment of time.
-It may require devoting a couple of hours this weekend to both get caught up on your reading and to read ahead.
+It may require devoting some hours this weekend to get caught up on your reading and get ahead.
 But, when the material presented in class is already familiar, everything clicks.
 Homework is easier and faster, and studying for quizzes and tests is much simpler.

 Talk to The Teacher

 At the very least, asking your teachers for help will show them that you care and are invested in succeeding in their class.
-Building that relationship will almost certainly make for a better year, and it may end up dramatically improving your grade in the class.
+Building that relationship will almost certainly make for a better year!
+It may also end up dramatically improving your grade in the class.

 Use Available AP Resources

-Lastly, a common complaint we hear is that even though a student has studied all the notes, homework problems, and review material for a particular unit, he or she does poorly on the unit test because the test questions are more difficult than those in the study materials.
+Lastly, a common complaint we hear is that even though a student has studied all the notes, homework problems, and review material for a particular unit, they do poorly on the unit test because the questions are more difficult than those in the study materials.
 This is objectively the worst feeling.
 You’ve put in all that time and effort to prepare, but you feel that the assessment was unfairly testing more difficult material or using different question types with which you are unfamiliar.

 For AP classes, it’s worth getting familiar with the AP practice and review materials that are available on AP Classroom.
-There are multiple choice and free response questions for each chapter / unit, and these will generally be challenging, cross-concept questions – the types that often catch students by surprise on their first tests of the year.
+There are multiple-choice and free-response questions for each chapter/unit.
+These will generally be challenging, cross-concept questions.
+The types that often catch students by surprise on their first tests of the year.
 Using the AP materials to practice for unit tests is a great way to push yourself to be ready for those challenging questions and to avoid any nasty surprises.

 Note: You may need to ask your teacher to unlock the review materials on AP Classroom.
 Additionally, you can find many previous years’ AP exams by either Googling a particular course exam (for example “2018 AP Chemistry Free Response Questions”) or by going to the College Board’s website.
 Some links to get started are below.